dewere/FastDisJS/README.md

 });
 ```

-So, you can use it like:
+Also you can use it like:
 ```js
 const fd = require('./FastDisJS');
 const discord = require('discord.js');